-The Animal Location Tracker (A3038) provides a horizontal array of fifteen detector coils that receive signals from our subcutaneous transmitters and implantable stimulators.
+The Animal Location Tracker (ALT, A3038) provides an array of fifteen detector coils that receive signals from our subcutaneous transmitters and implantable stimulators.
 Above the coil array is a platform upon which we place a cage containing one or more animals with implanted transmitters.
-The A3038 decodes and records the signals transmitted by each implanted device.
-In addition, the A3038 measures the power received by each of its detector coils from each implanted device, and so estimates the position of each device.
+The A3038 decodes and records the transmitters signals and measures the radio-frequency power received by each of its fifteen detector coils, so as to obtain not only the signal value, but also an estimate of where the transmitter is located above the tracker platform.
 The A3038 is designed to measure the activity of animals in cages, and to make it possible to identify animals in video by correlating their movements with the movements of their implanted transmitters.
 Each transmitter has its own unique channel number, so each animal has its own unique location and velocity.

 Our implanted transmitters emit 7-μs bursts of electromagnetic radiation in the range 902-928 MHz.
 Each burst contains a digital message.
 Each detector coil provides a measurement of radio-frequency power in this same frequency range.
 When one of the detector coils reports that a message transmission is in progress, all fifteen detector coils record the power they are receiving.
 The A3038 saves the transmitted message, along with fifteen eight-bit power values, in its memory, available for download by the Recorder Instrument in the LWDAQ Software, or download and storage to disk by the Neuroarchiver Tool.
 The Neuroarchiver contains a Tracker button that opens the Neurotracker Panel, which displays the measured position of transmitters on the tracker platform.

-The absolute accuracy of the A3038 in measuring position of a transmitter in a beaker of water or implanted in an animal with respect to the coordinate system defined by its coil centers is ±2 cm 90% of the time, and ±10 cm the rest of the time.
-Because there is no way to know whether the absolute position is accurate or not, we find that the absolute position measurement provided by the A3038 is not useful.
-Its measurement of the direction and magnitude of movement, however, provides a reliable measurement of animal activity, and a reliable way to identify animals in video.
-The correlation between the A3038 measurement of movement and video blob-tracking permits us to be 100% certain which blob corresponds to which animal, even when there are a dozen animals in the field of view.
+The A3038 is an improved version of our original A3032 ALT.
+The A3032 provided fifteen detector coils on a 32 cm × 16 cm grid, and used the coils to measure transmitter position, but did not itself decode the radio-frequency transmissions.
+The A3038 uses each detector coil both as a power meter and a data receiver.
+We present the basis of the ALT position measurement in the A3032 Feasability Study and Development pages.
+We concluded that absolute accuracy of the ALT's position measurement for a transmitter in a beaker of water with respect to the coordinate system defined by its coil centers is ±25% of the coil pitch 90% of the time, and ±100% of the coil pitch the rest of the time.
+Because there is no way to know whether the current absolute position is accurate or not, the absolute position measurement is not useful.
+Its measurement of the direction and magnitude of movement, however, provide a reliable measurement of animal activity, and a reliable way to identify animals in video.
+The correlation between the ALT measurement of movement and video blob-tracking permits us to be 100% certain which blob corresponds to which animal, even when there are a dozen animals in the field of view.

 |Version||X (cm)||Y (cm)||Coil Pitch (cm)||Coil Type||Num Coils||Comment|

-[14-JUL-20] We apply a −6 dBm sweep 840-980 MHz to a Loop Antenna (A3015C).
+[14-JUL-20] We examine the response of the A3032C ALT amplifier and detector.
+We apply a −6 dBm sweep 840-980 MHz to a Loop Antenna (A3015C).
 We generate the sweep with a Modulating Transmitter (A3014MT), and we split the sweep and mix with 910 MHz to produce an IF ±70 MHz, which we run through a 21-MHz low-pass filter before viewing on the scope.
-We hole the loop antenna above Coil 10 on V0384 and obsever the following response on PW, which is U1004-3.
+We hold the loop antenna above Coil 10 on V0384 and observer the following response on PW, which is U1004-3.

 We repeat on all fifteen coils and find the same response on each one, ±100 mV variation in 890-930 MHz, which is roughly ±3 dB.
 We remove the A3051C loop antenna and replace it with a 3-dB attenuator and a 50-mm bent wire antenna.
 We observe the same ±3 dB variation on power through the pass band.
 But in rare orientations of the antenna, all surrounding objects remaining stationary, received power drops suddenly, and variation is ±6 dB.